rodneyshupe/Cookbook/Recipes/Jerky/GroundTeriyakiVenisonJerky.rst

 Ingredients
 -----------

--  2 lb (1 kg) of ground venison.
+- 2 pounds (1 kg) of ground venison.
 - 2 tablespoons table salt
 - 2 tablespoons brown sugar
 - 4 tablespoons `teriyaki sauce <#teriyaki-sauce>`__
 - Optional seasoning pepper

 Directions
 ----------

-Using your hands, mix all ingredients into the ground meat evenly and thoroughly.
-Place in refrigerator overnight.
-Next morning, using a jerky gun or rolling the meat into strips no more than 3/16" thick and lay onto greased smoker trays.
-Dehydrate as above.
+1. Using your hands, mix all ingredients into the ground meat evenly and thoroughly.
+2. Place in refrigerator overnight.
+3. Next morning, using a jerky gun or rolling the meat into strips no more than 3/16" thick and lay onto greased smoker trays.
+4. Dehydrate as above.

 Notes
 -----